McKael/madonctl/README.md

 `madonctl` is a [Go](https://golang.org/) CLI tool to use the Mastondon REST API.

 It is built on top of [madon](https://github.com/McKael/madon), my Golang implementation of the API.

 ## Installation

-Please note that Mastodon 2.0.0 has a breaking API change (see issue #9).

-`madonctl` v2.0.0+ is required for Mastodon 2.0.0+ server, but the new version will not work with old servers.
+### Download

+Check the [Release page](https://github.com/McKael/madonctl/releases) for some pre-built binaries.

+More pre-built binaries might be available from the [Homepage](https://lilotux.net/~mikael/pub/madonctl/) (development version and builds for a few other platforms).

 ### From source